 This baselayer earns top marks because even though it bats for the big leagues regarding warmth, it does an excellent job, for its weight, at breathing.
 It can keep you warm in the deep recesses of winter but when things heat up, this top kicks into high gear pulling sweat away from your skin, passing it through the fabric, and evaporating it at the surface.
 That means it works great for freezing cold resort days just as well as backcountry skinning ventures and hut trips.

-It is not the most breathable top we tested, but all of the layers that score higher in breathability are not as warm, except the Patagonia Capilene Air, which is a close contender with the SmartWool.
+It is not the most breathable top we tested, but all of the layers that score higher in breathability are not quite as warm.
 Its balance of warmth and breathability are what makes this a stand-out baselayer.

 The SmartWool Merino 250 shining in its versatility across temperature ranges.
 Keeping us comfortable even when we're working up a sweat in warm fall temps in Eldo Canyon